fernandolvsouza/space-fight/README.md

 node game.js
 ```

-Now, if you go back to SpaceFightMain console output you should see no exceptions,
+If you go back to SpaceFightMain console output you should see no exceptions,
 only the frame rate of the game.
 If too many physics calculations are being processed by the game
  the frame rate will decrease, and the experience might get worst.
 ```
 still connecting
 frame rate: 55.840794